South Point School: Governance

+Shri Sushil Kumar Daga is the Chairman of the South Point High School Managing Committee.

 Priyamvada Birla Campus

-In order to address space constraints and enhance infrastructure, South Point School and South Point High School will move to a new and much larger campus named the Priyamvada Birla Campus of South Point named after the late Smt.
+In order to address space constraints and enhance infrastructure, South Point School and South Point High School will move to a new and much larger 6.65 acre campus named the Priyamvada Birla Campus of South Point named after the late Smt.
 Priyamvada Birla, philanthropist and wife of M.P.
 Birla Group founder Late Shri Madhav Prasad Birla.
 The campus is currently under construction.
+The construction site is situated in Mukundapur, off EM Bypass, Kolkata.
+It is set to start operations in the academic year 2027-28.